My Health Record

 For information on how to participate in My Health Record visit the following websites:

-The My Health Record will not replace clinical records; it is merely a suppository to record an online summary of a patient’s health status at a particular time.
+The My Health Record will not replace clinical records; it is a repository to record an online summary of a patient’s health status at a particular time.
 Registered Healthcare providers can upload two key documents to the system:

 - Shared Health Summaries; contain a summary of a patient’s health information and includes past and present medical conditions, medications, allergies, adverse events and immunisations.